BACKERS AUDITION: NEW YORK’S NEWEST ART FORM SHOWCASED ON BROADWAY

 A collection of songwriters scored the play with original music and songs.
 Bassist and synth player David Bailis—from the popular Brooklyn-based, electro-funk band Pimps of Joytime—will join Juilliard musicians Chelsea Starbuck Smith (violin) of Les Deux and Adam Rothenberg (piano) for the showcase.
 Renowned world-percussionist Jimmy Lopez, who has performed with artists such as Gypsy Kings and Better Than Ezra, will round out the music ensemble.

 WHAT’S THE ‘PROBLEM’?

 The play recounts 10 true stories covering the last 20 years of the main character’s life—two decades removed from the death of his wife, Lisa (played by Bulow), who succumbed to bone cancer at just 23.
 Valentine’s stories are paired with songs written independently by different songwriters but matching in emotion and theme.
 Bulow introduces each story through monologues and asides, which are also accompanied by music.

 “The Mammal Problem” is the name of a theory developed by Valentine—who holds both a psychology and philosophy degree from UCLA—explaining human suffering in general, but more specifically how our species forms ideas about life’s meaning, suffering and God.

-The tagline for the play is: A deceased bride watches her husband live the last 20 years of his life.
+The logline for the play is: A deceased bride watches her husband live the last 20 years of his life.